 This cost plateau creates a brief strategic opportunity.
 While your competitors debate what to do, you can transform what's historically been a budget liability into a competitive advantage.

 2. Are your PBM's GLP-1 rebates going to you or to them?
+What employers need to know

 Are you aware of all available rebates for your Rx spend?
 While your PBM takes 10% of your drug spend on GLP-1s alone, they're quietly pocketing insulin rebates and price cap savings meant for you.
 Demand transparency.
 Implement authorization controls (one PBM blocked 21.5% of inappropriate GLP-1 requests) or explore prescription optimization that can slash GLP-1 costs by 56%.